browniebroke/deezer-python/CONTRIBUTING.md

 ## Obtain an API token

 If you want to work on a feature that requires authentication, you'll need to obtain an API token to perform authenticated requests using the `oauth.py` script.
-The script will take you through the OAuth flow and display the API token at the end.
+The script will take you through the OAuth flow, display and save the API token at the end.

 First, you'll need to have a dedicated app in the [Deezer developer portal][deezer-developers-myapps], create one with the following redirect URL after authentication: `http://localhost:8080/oauth/return`.